arumdev/noia-node-terminal/README.md

 This is a quick tutorial for those wanting to host a NOIA node on a virtual box for example.
 I have used Digital Ocean for this purpose and setup a Ubuntu 18.04 droplet on the smallest configuration, which is more than adequate for this stage.

-If you are interested in signing up on Vultr too, you could use my [ref link](https://m.do.co/c/a2f92f54df25) to sign up.
+If you are interested in signing up on Digital Ocean too, you could use my [ref link](https://m.do.co/c/a2f92f54df25) here to sign up, which will give you $10 of free credit to start your first droplet.
 Otherwise just browse to [DigitalOcean](https://www.digitalocean.com) and sign up.

-If you need help setting up a VM, contact me here.
+If you need help setting up a droplet, contact me here.

 Register and KYC on the NOIA platform
 -------------

+If you haven't got one already, create an ERC20 wallet here: [MEW](https://www.myetherwallet.com/).
+You will need to enter the public key address as part of the KYC process.

 [Register here](https://dashboard.noia.network/r/0d304917)

-Initial system checks and requirements
+System setup
 -------------

-If you are using an existing setup, it's best to use a normal user account to run the node.
-It may be OK to run as root but I had problems with the setup like that.

-So first thing is to create a new user.
-For this example we will create the user "noia":

 In a terminal window, log in to your server as the root user, using the IP address and password that was emailed to you when you created the droplet on Digital Ocean (or that you already have if you're using an existing setup).